 - 1. The expansion of the hamlet of Conrich and its evolution as a diverse, vital residential community.
-The hamlet location and land use will be developed as a separate process following adoption of this planand amended into the Conrich Area Structure Plan at a later date. - 2.
-The development of the Conrich area as a regional business centre with more than half of the Plan area devoted to industrial and commercial uses. - 3.
+The hamlet location and land use will be developed as a separate process following adoption of this plan and amended into the Conrich Area Structure Plan at a later date. - 2.
+The development of the Conrich area as a regional business centre with more than half of the plan area devoted to industrial and commercial uses. - 3.
 The integration of residential and business uses in a manner that provides for the transition of land uses, promotes land use compatibility, and mitigates impacts on adjacent lands. - 4.
-To support a complete community in the hamlet that is comprehensively planned and provides neighbourhoods with a mix of housing types and land uses along with commercial, institutional, and recreational amenities in an urban form. - 5.
-The identification of agricultural land that will remain in production until such time as it is required for other uses and the protection of the natural environment in the face of significant growth.
+The identification of agricultural land that will remain in production until such time as it is required for other uses and the protection of the natural environment in the face of significant growth. - 5.
+To support a complete community in the hamlet that is comprehensively planned and provides neighbourhoods with a mix of housing types and land uses along with commercial, institutional, and recreational amenities in an urban form.

-In addition, the strategy has a number of sub-components that address other residential areas within the plan boundaries, transition areas (residential to business use), and phasing.
+In addition, the strategy has a number of sub-components that address other residential areas within The Plan boundaries, transition areas (residential to business use), and phasing.